PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     j not moving enough
+    L == H
     j not moving enough
+    iteration number: 3
+    L == H
     j not moving enough
-    iter: 2 i: 54, pairs changed 3
     j not moving enough
+    L == H
     j not moving enough
     j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
     L == H
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    iter: 0 i: 24, pairs changed 1
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    L == H
+    iteration number: 4
+    L == H
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    L == H
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    iteration number: 0
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
+    iteration number: 5
     j not moving enough
     j not moving enough
-    iter: 0 i: 23, pairs changed 1
     j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 0 i: 17, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 2
-    j not moving enough
-    j not moving enough
-    iter: 2 i: 10, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
     L == H
     j not moving enough
     j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 0 i: 24, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    iter: 0 i: 8, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
     L == H
     j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 0 i: 57, pairs changed 2
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 0 i: 23, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 0 i: 54, pairs changed 1
+    iter: 5 i: 54, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 0
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 2
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iteration number: 3
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    iter: 3 i: 23, pairs changed 1
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
-    j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough